-The paper is structured into a section motivating the usage of neural fields for behavior planning, followed by a section presenting the field theory of a neural field proposed in [2].
+The paper is structured into a section motivating the usage of neural fields for behavior planning, followed by a section presenting the field theory of a neural field proposed in [9].
 One-dimensional neural fields designed by Amari build the basis of the field dynamics controlling steering angle and velocity of the vehicle.
-Then, the generation of input data is shown.
-The definition of input data in terms of field variables, the field dynamics and the extraction of information out of the field excitation are described in the consequent section.
-Afterwards results for a driving situation is presented before the paper ends with conclusions.
+Then the generation of input data is introduced.
+The definition of input data in terms of field variables, the field dynamics, and the extraction of information out of the field excitation are described in the consequent section.
+Afterwards results for a driving situation are presented.
+Subsequently the optimization of the parameters of the dynamics for a lane change is shown.